mathias/projects/README.md

 I also want to hook this up as a Meshtastic internet bridge, with the Lilygo T-beam, so that I can have a repeater/server for LoRa chatting.

 ### Project log
+* 2023-09-12 - Renogy solar panel is here

 ### References
 - [Low Tech Magazine's solar-powered ARM webserver](https://homebrewserver.club/low-tech-website-howto.html)

+## Low-power ARM NAS (Network Attached Storage)

+I am using a RockPro64 board, a SATA riser, and a hot swap SATA cage to build a small, low-power NAS box.

 ## License